 A message from the grade 4 team

-And just like that term 2 is done and dusted.
+And just like that term 3 is done and dusted.
 What a great semester of learning being had.
 Students should be so proud of their efforts with their learning as well as their contributions with our annual concert and our Athletics community sports day.
 Term 4 promises to be filled with lots of fun and lots of meaningful learning.

 Reading conferences are completed with students on a regular basis and are communicated through students reading diaries.
 It is very important that students bring their reading diaries every day to school so that their teacher has an opportunity to communicate these reading goals and to write in their diaries when they have been read to.
 It is an expectation that grade 4 students read 5 days a week.

 Within writing this term. students will be focusing on explanations, procedures, persuasive, graphic novel and narrative writing.

 Soundwaves is a whole school program that focuses on different phonemes and the accompanied graphemes to illustrate to students different spelling patterns.
 Each week, students from F-6 are introduced to a new phoneme and grapheme which then becomes a focus for the week.

 In Maths this term students will be focusing on multiplication and division, solids, place value, fractions and decimals, addition and subtraction, measurement and statistics and probability.
 During the numeracy block students are immersed in a variety of rich mathematical tasks that promote problem solving, reasoning and higher order thinking.